bagaag/coderfolder.com/_posts/2014-01-23-insert-date-gedit.md

  Note that I removed the leading `;` and added F5 to the second quoted value.
 F5 is the key binding.
 Browse through the file to see how other key bindings are represented.

-6. Save and restart GEdit.
+6. Save and restart gedit.